-''' Echo all commands after string substitution

-set input verify on '''
+Echo all commands after string substitution set input verify on

-Refer to the INPUT command in "Command Descriptions" on page 96 for more details on these qualifiers.
-The section "Debugging a NetEx/eFT Alias or Input Script" on page 83 also addresses the VERIFY qualifier.
+Refer to the INPUT command in "Command Descriptions" on page 97 for more details on these qualifiers.
+The section "Debugging an eFT Alias or Input Script" on page 83 also addresses the VERIFY qualifier.